mtakeshi1/mazechallenge/README.md

 - HeadlessLauncher: is there for you to test faster, and is more similar to the way I run it
   - try this seconds and see it's the same as first, but headless
 - Test both to get a feel of what it does
-- Rename the : myname_renamethis map (choose something [a-z] and unique)
+- open mc.renamebeforepr package
   - open the **ChallengeImpl** within that package
-  - setMap(IMaze maze) is called by the program by default and you should implement it as is done
-  - here you have access to : maze.getLineOfSight
-  - you should implement the 'Direction getMove()' for this
+  - public void handleLineOfSightUpdate(CellType[][] los) {
+    - is called after every move supplying you with the current 360 degree line of sight with you in the middle
+    - create you own datastructure and process the (CellType[][] los) that is given
+  - public Direction getMove()
-  - 'public Direction getMove() {' is called for every move, here you must supply a Direction
+    - is called before every move
-  - ONLY use the Imaze interface and the enums to work with from the supplied code
+    - needs you to choose/return a Direction enum (NORTH, SOUTH, EAST, WEST)
 - The **ChallengeImpl** should be the only file you **need** to change
-- You can add other files within your self named package
+  - You can add other files within the same package

 ## What should it do ?